koriaf/ausdigital-nry/docs/1.0/index.md

  * If the `hoc_header` item `durability` is a future date, and the JWT Token has valid identity claim, and the JWT Token identity claim matches the `proof.json` NOTARY, the content-address MUST be available via the notary API (`GET /private/{content_address}/`).
  To the business identity of the `network`, the content-address MUST be available via the notary API (`GET /private/{content_address}`).

-When notarised objects are submitted to the notary API with `ac_code` referring to private objects (see table) (e.g. `POST {object+params} /private/`), the `restrict_list` parameter contains a list of business identifiers permitted to access the object.
+When notarised objects are submitted to the notary API with `ac_code` referring to private objects (see table) (e.g. `ac_code > 0`), the `restrict_list` parameter contains a list of business identifiers permitted to access the object.
 This restrict_list lists the business identifiers of all parties with rights to access the record.

-`restrict_list` only applies to private objects (see ac_code table above).

-If object is public (object - HocDetail or notarized document itself):
+`restrict_list` only applies to private objects (see ac_code table above, items where HocDetail or notarized document is private).

+For any object:

- * item MUST be available as /public/{content_address}/ before durability date
+* item MUST be available as /public|private/{content_address} before durability date
- * item MAY be available as /public/{content_address}/ after durability date
+* item MAY be available as /public|private/{content_address} after durability date

 If object is private:

 * item MUST be available only to client with valid JWT token with valid identity claim and this identity claim can be found in target object restrict_list
- * item MUST NOT be available for any other client
+* item MUST NOT be available for any other client (but other item with different restrictions but same doc_id may be available in its place)
- * item MUST be available as /private/{content_address}/ before durability date for users who can see it
- * item MAY be available as /private/{content_address}/ after durability date for users who can see it
- * item MUST NOT be available as /public/{content_address}/ for any user
+* item MUST NOT be available as /public/{content_address}/ for any other user
 * item MUST NOT be published to public IPFS or any other network by this notarizer (3rd party still can do it if it has access to it)

 **TODO**: cross reference API spec (request notarisation on the API)

 **TODO**: ensure API spec includes `ac_code` parameter (validate if /private/ `ac_code` in (2,3), if /public/ `ac_code` in (0,1), if `ac_code==0` `restrict_list` empty (no restrictions), if `ac_code!=0` `restrict_list` must not be empty).

 ### Notary Reputation